thaitype/kubricate-website/docs/v1/guide/tutorials/working-with-secrets.md

 * Later, your stacks can simply say: “I need `my_app_key`” — without caring whether it’s coming from `.env`, Vault, or which Secret type it’s rendered as.
 * Switching from `.env` to Vault or from Opaque to ExternalSecret doesn’t change your stack code — only this setup file.

+Next, let’s see how to use these declared secrets inside a stack.

 ### 2) Use secrets inside a Stack

 ```ts twoslash